elinorp-d/elinorp-d.github.io/_posts/2024-11-07-plants-part-1.md

 featured: true
 images:
     slider: true

+toc:
+  - name: Origin story?
+    # if a section has subsections, you can add them as follows:
+    # subsections:
+    #   - name: Example Child Subsection 1
+    #   - name: Example Child Subsection 2
+  - name: In the beginning
+  - name: The pandemic

+_styles: >
+    swiper-container {
+        max-width: 400px;
+    }
 ---

 I currently have over 50 plants in my current collection, though previously I've had over 100<d-footnote>I'll never admit that this is too many plants...
 Although it was nearly impossible to keep such a large collection pest-free while a full-time student.</d-footnote>